12Starlight/React-Redux/W13D2/flux_redux.md

 What is flux?
 And how is it related to React?
 > Answer: Flux is a front-end application architecture, developed by Facebook to
 > use with React.
 It is not a library or a framework, but instead a pattern in
-> terms of how structure one's application.
+> terms of how to structure one's application.

 What are the different elements of Flux?
 And how are they implemented in Redux?
 > Answer: Action, Dispatcher, Store and View